1701st Air Transport Wing

 The 1701st Air Transport Wing is a discontinued United States Air Force unit.
 It was last assigned to Continental Division, Military Air Transport Service (MATS) at Great Falls Air Force Base, Montana, where it was discontinued on 1 May 1953.
-The wing was formed in 1948, when MATS replaced Air Transport Command and Naval Air Transport Service and reorganized its units under the wing base organization.
+The wing was formed as the 517th Air Transport Wing in 1948, when MATS replaced Air Transport Command and Naval Air Transport Service and reorganized its units under the wing base organization.
 The wing trained MATS aircrews, most notably for the Berlin Airlift.
 MATS training operations moved to Palm Beach Air Force Base in the early 1950s and the wing was discontinued when Great Falls was turned over to MATS' Air Resupply and Communications Service.

 History

 The 517th Air Transport Wing was organized at Great Falls Air Force Base in June 1948, when Military Air Transport Service (MATS) replaced Air Transport Command (ATC) and Naval Air Transport Service and reorganized its Air Force elements under the wing-base organization system.
 The new wing assumed the personnel and equipment of the 1455th AF Base Unit (Air Transport) of ATC and continued its mission of training aircrews for airlift units.

 On 25 June 1948 Operation Vittles, the strategic airlift of supplies to Berlin's 2,000,000 inhabitants, was initiated.
 The 517th (later 1701st) played a critical role in assuring the success of this vital operation.
 Officials selected Great Falls as the only replacement aircrew training site for Berlin Airlift-bound C-54s.
 It formed a provisional unit, the 1435th Air Transport Group, to perform this mission, using resources from the wing's 1701st Air Transport Group.
 Using radio beacons, Great Falls was transformed to resemble Tempelhof Airport in Berlin, Germany.
 Hundreds of pilots and flight engineers many of whom were recalled to active duty, were qualified on the Douglas C-54 Skymaster aircraft and on flight procedures to and from Berlin by practicing on ground mock-ups and flying simulated airlift missions.